Does saying no to someone make you feel guilty?

 “What’s wrong with saying no?”

-Some people feel guilty to say no because they don’t want to upset or disappoint the other party.
+Some people like people-pleasers feel guilty to say no because they don’t want to upset or disappoint the other party.
 They feel like they are the cause of other people’s unhappiness.
-The truth is we can’t help other people manage their emotions and it’s not our responsibilities to do so.
+The truth is we can’t help other people manage their emotions and it’s not our responsibility to do so.
 Know that people can’t be pleased no matter how much yes you said.

 Saying no doesn’t mean that you are a bad person.
 Rejections are part of life.
 We all have to learn how to handle rejections.
 The reason why we feel uncomfortable to reject someone is that we are afraid of being rejected ourselves.
 So learn to accept rejections as part of your life’s teaching.